jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 	A PuTTY terminal window will appear and prompt you for a password.
 Enter the SSH password ("Had00pdemo!") you specified when you created the cluster and press **Enter**.

+<a name="Exercise3"></a>
+## Exercise 3: Analyze an Apache log file with Hive

+In this exercise, you will use [Apache Hive](https://cwiki.apache.org/confluence/display/Hive?src=sidebar) and the HiveQL query language to query a sample Apache log4j log file that was created along with the cluster.
+Apache Hive is a data-warehouse infrastructure built on top of Hadoop that facilitates summarizing, querying, and analyzing data.
+It supports a SQL-like interface for querying data stores that integrate with Hadoop, and it allows you to project structure onto data that lacks structure.

-1. In the terminal window, start the Hive command-line interface by executing the following command:
+1. In the terminal window you opened in the previous exercise, start the Hive command-line interface by executing the following command:

     ```
     hive